Malta, a land of Marian devotion and veneration

 For centuries, the mariners who used this seaport have left burnt offerings to various goddesses associated with sea travel, ranging from the Phoenician Astarte to the Carthaginian Melqart, down to the Roman Juno.
 Here we do well to remember the Church policy, after the Emperor Constantine declared that Christianity was the religion of the Empire, of converting pagan temples into churches dedicated to Christ and his saints.
 Temples dedicated to goddesses were then consecrated to the Blessed Virgin.

 On Tas-Silġ Hill there stood a Neolithic pagan temple dedicated to the fertility goddess (3,000 BC).
 The Phoenician mariner-merchants had built a temple to honor Astarte, Queen of the Stars and hence of sea travel (c.
 700 BC).
 Around 300 BC, the Romans turned the Punic Temple into a shrine of their Goddess Juno, Queen of Heaven.
-Orthodox Christian tradition sources maintain that the Byzantines had built a monastery dedicated to the Blessed Virgin there.
-During the early Christian era, the Orthodox Byzantines built a monastery dedicated to the Blessed Virgin between the 4th and 5th centuries AD.
+It is a historical fact proved by impeachable documentary and architectural evidence, that special and intensive devotion to the Blessed Virgin was one of the chief Characteristics of the Christian Orthodox Church and Society.
+In Western Christendom, devotion to Mary increased greatly after the Crusades.
+After the Crusades, Churches and Cathedrals in the West began to be dedicated to Our Lady.
+Hitherto, local heroes and warrior saints were more popular.
+During the First Crusade, Bishop Adhemar, the Papal Legate, wrote that it is almost impossible to visit a Byzantine Church or Monastery and do not find an Icon dedicated to the Theotokos.
+So, it is impossible too, that the Orthodox Byzantines did not bring with them the Marian Cult which had entered the souls of the inhabitants and has never left them ever since.
+Between the 4th and 5th centuries AD, that is during the early Christian era, the Orthodox Byzantines erected a Basilica at the Tas-Silġ site.
+It follows that it is very difficult not to conclude that it was dedicated to the Blessed Virgin Mary.

+All those who study human affairs agree that our holy places were built and hewn by our ancestors to cater to the spiritual needs of the early Mediterranean mariners who called on Maltese ports for shelter, commerce and supplies.
+Of particular interest is the oldest painting of the Blessed Virgin executed in Malta, the Mellieħa Madonna and Child.
+This Holy Icon of Our Lady is venerated amongst twenty other Marian Shrines in the European Marian Network as well as with other Marian Shrines in the association ‘Mary Mother of Europe’.
+The Sanctuary of Our Lady of Mellieħa is the National Shrine of Our Lady in Malta, recognized by the Maltese Episcopal Conference in May 2015.